 This cake freezes really well.
 Allow it to cool completely and wrap in a piece of parchment paper then place in an airtight container.
 Freeze for up to 3 months.
 To thaw place overnight in the refrigerator.
 Leave the torte to come to room temperature before serving.

-- Grease and line with parchment paper, the base and sides of a 20 cm (8 inch) springform tin or cake tin with removeable base.
-Pre-heat the oven to 180°C (350°F).
+- Grease and line with parchment paper, the base and sides of a 20 cm (8-inch) springform tin or cake pan with removable base.
+Preheat the oven to 180°C (350°F).

 - Into the melted chocolate, add in the ground almonds, cocoa powder and salt and mix to combine.

 - Pour the batter into the prepared pan and level with an offset spatular.
 Bake for 25-30 minutes until a toothpick inserted into the centre comes out with a few crumbs still attached to it.
-Remove from the oven and set on a wire wrack to cool until slightly warm or completely cool before releasing the cake from the tin and setting on your serving plate.
-Dust with cocoa powder to serve.
+Remove from the oven and set on a wire rack to cool until slightly warm or completely cool before releasing the cake from the tin and setting it on your serving plate— dust with cocoa powder to serve.

-- Whole almonds: If you are unable to find ground almonds, then use blanched almonds instead.
-Place them into a food processor and process until finely ground but they retain some texture.
-Don’t take it too far otherwise you’ll make almond butter!
+- Whole almonds: If you cannot find ground almonds, then use blanched almonds instead.
+Place them into a food processor and process until finely ground, but they retain some texture.
+Please don’t take it too far, or you’ll make almond butter!

-- How to store: Make up to a day in advance, it actually tastes better the next day.
+- How to store: Makeup to a day in advance.
+It actually tastes better the next day.
 Allow to cool completely, wrap well in plastic wrap and store at room temperature for up to 3 days or refrigerate for up to 5 days.
-Leave it out at room temperature prior to serving.
+Leave it out at room temperature before serving.

 - Alternatives: You can substitute the ground almonds with ground hazelnuts turning this into a Chocolate Hazelnut Torte instead.
 Leave out the Ameretto if you prefer.

 - Tips: Fold the whipped egg whites into the batter gently so that you don’t knock the air out of them.
-Take care not to over bake to ensure that the interior of the cake remains moist and fudgy.
+Take care not to over bake to ensure that the cake's interior remains moist and fudgy.
 Bake for 5-10 minutes longer for a more set interior to the cake.